liquidev/pibench2/extras/README.md

 This benchmark started out as a performance test, to see how slow is Node.js, compared to plain old C.
-This is a single-threaded performance benchmark. pibench2 was created to see how much better would multi-threaded performance be, compared to the original single-threaded pibench.
+This is a single-threaded performance benchmark. pibench2 was created to see how much better could a multi-threaded pibench be.

 To compile pibench, use:
 ```sh